openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-countpix.pl - counts number of pixel with, below or above a specific value.
+:code:`oft-countpix.pl` - counts number of pixel with, below or above a specific value.

 SYNOPSIS
 ########